 Log Message Type Description Action Logs actions that are received by the connector, and related messages.
 Application Logs application-related occurrences, such as when the connector starts.
 Collect Messages related to the Collect fetch action.
 Delete Messages related to the Delete fetch action.
-Hold Messages related to the Hold and ReleaseHold fetch actions.
 Insert Messages related to the Insert fetch action.
 Synchronize Messages related to the Synchronize fetch action.
 View Messages related to the View action.